1960 Jaguar XK-150 3.8 DHC

 |Mileage:||less than 100 test miles|

 |Other 1:||Body#: R8361|

-*Please note the car pictured in the thumbnail above is an example of what this car will look like when the restoration is completed.
-This Jaguar is currently undergoing a comprehensive restoration to a show/driver level, but may be painted or customized with performance upgrades and/or comfort options of your choosing.
+This Jaguar is currently undergoing a comprehensive restoration to a show/driver level.
 To date, this Drop Head Coupe has been thoroughly gone through and its body has been disassembled, photographed, and taken to bare metal with all proper body work being fitted to perfection.
-The interior is in the process of being re-upholstered by master trimmers in our upholstery department, along with a proper and perfectly fitted convertible top.
+The interior is in the process of being re-upholstered by master trimmers in our upholstery department, along with a proper and perfectly fitted new convertible top.
 The brite work will be re-plated as needed, with all hardware panels done in their proper finish.
 A rare vehicle with limited ownership and matching numbers, this XK-150 yields a rare engine size of 3.8 liters, which was the largest displacement engine of the period that was available for this model.
 The 3.8 engine model had a few distinct changes, amongst them a significant difference in the rear tail light fixtures.
-With an estimated completion date of spring 2015, this iconic and very unique XK-150 will present a great opportunity for the collector or enthusiast seeking to add a rare piece of Jaguar history to his or her collection.
+This restoration is will be completed at the end of 2017, and will present a great opportunity for the collector or enthusiast seeking to add a rare piece of Jaguar history to his or her collection.
 A pictorial DVD documenting the XK-150's various restoration processes will accompany the vehicle.